MinghuiChen43/awesome-deep-phenomena/README.md

   - Yifei Min, Lin Chen, Amin Karbasi.
   - Digest: In the weak adversary regime, more data improves the generalization of adversarially robust models.
 In the medium adversary regime, with more training data, the generalization loss exhibits a double descent curve, which implies the existence of an intermediate stage where more training data hurts the generalization.
 In the strong adversary regime, more data almost immediately causes the generalization error to increase.

+- Understanding and Mitigating the Tradeoff Between Robustness and Accuracy. [[paper]](https://arxiv.org/abs/2002.10716)
+  - Aditi Raghunathan, Sang Michael Xie, Fanny Yang, John Duchi, Percy Liang. *ICML 2020*
+  - Digest: In this work, we precisely characterize the effect of augmentation on the standard error in linear regression when the optimal linear predictor has zero standard and robust error.

 - CEB Improves Model Robustness. [[paper]](https://arxiv.org/abs/2002.05380)
   - Ian Fischer, Alexander A. Alemi.
   - Digest: We demonstrate that the Conditional Entropy Bottleneck (CEB) can improve model robustness.
 CEB is an easy strategy to implement and works in tandem with data augmentation procedures.
 We report results of a large scale adversarial robustness study on CIFAR-10, as well as the ImageNet-C Common Corruptions Benchmark, ImageNet-A, and PGD attacks.